 Economists distinguish between a movement along the demand curve and a shift of the demand curve.
 In both cases the demand for a good or service will change, but the reasons for the change differ.
 A movement along the curve is due to a change in the good or service's own price.
 A movement along the demand curve to the left (a contraction) is caused by an increase in the price of the relevant good or service.
 A movement along the demand curve to the right (an expansion) is caused by a decrease in the price.
 A shift of the entire demand curve will occur when one of the other factors of demand (i.e. not price) have changed, resulting in either an increase or decrease in the quantity demanded at any given price.
 This essentially means that the previous demand curve is no longer relevant for the new set of circumstances.
-These demand factors will be discussed in section 2.4.
+These demand factors are explored in Section 2.4.

-- 1. What are the key characteristics of a market? - Provide three examples of markets where you have been involved in the exchange of a good or service in the last month. - 4.
-Outline the three conditions for a perfectly competitive market.
-Explain how each condition might result in increased competitive pressures. - 5.
+- 1. What are the conditions for a perfectly competitive market?
+How might these conditions influence the degree of competitiveness in the market? - 2.
+Provide three examples of markets where you have been involved in the exchange of a good or service in the last month and discuss whether 'price' was a motivating factor behind the purchase. - 3.
 Explain how consumers might compete against each other in a competitive market.
-Give an example from your - 6. own experience. - 7.
-Explain how suppliers might compete against each other in a competitive market.
-Identify and explain one market where you have witnessed firms competing against one another. - 8.
+Give an example from your own experience. - 4.
 State the law of demand.
-With reference to the income and substitution effects, explain why the law of demand is a good explanation of human behaviour when faced with changing prices. - 9.
-Distinguish between a movement along the demand curve and a shift of the demand curve. - 10.
-Attend a property auction in your neighbourhood (or watch one online).
-Describe how the equilibrium price is achieved and link your response to the law of demand. - 11.
-With reference to a snack you like to eat after school, explain what is meant by the concept of diminishing marginal utility. - 12.
+With reference to the income and substitution effects, explain why the law of demand is a good explanation of human behaviour when faced with changing prices. - 5.
+Distinguish between a movement along the demand curve and a shift of the demand curve. - 6.
+Describe how the equilibrium price is achieved at an auction and link your response to the law of demand. - 7.
+With reference to a snack you like to eat after school, explain what is meant by the concept of diminishing marginal utility. - 8.
 Explain the link between diminishing marginal utility and the law of demand.